Oussama Darragi

 Oussama Darragi (born 3 April 1987) is a Tunisian professional footballer who plays as an attacking midfielder.

 Club career

 Darragi was chosen as the best player in the Tunisian league for the year 2010.

 After contributing to Ésperance de Tunis winning the Tunisian League, the Tunisian Cup and the CAF Champions League, he was named the African-based Player of the Year for 2011 by the Confederation of African Football.

 In January 2020, he joined JS Kabylie from Club Africain.

 International career

-Darragi was called up to the Tunisia national team's squad for the 2010 FIFA World Cup qualifiers.
+Darragi was called up to the Tunisia national team for the 2010 FIFA World Cup qualifiers.
 On 6 September 2009, Tunisia travelled to face Nigeria in a crucial qualifier.
 With the visitors trailing 2–1, Darragi scored in the 89th minute to earn a draw for his team.